wmhilton-stoplight/platform-docs/4.-documentation/stoplight-flavored-markdown.md

 }
 ```

-If you prefer, for readability sake you might also want to use `baseUrl` parameter, which allows you to write the following.
+If you prefer, you can use the `baseUrl` parameter, which allows you to write the following.
+This doesn't affect the functionality, but can be used for improved readability.

 ````json
 ```json http